PBA-Dev/PGRechner3.0/README.md

 ## Development notes

 - Variables in `.env` override defaults defined in `docker-compose.yml` and `Dockerfile`.
-- Rebuild or restart the `app` service after modifying Python code for changes to take effect.
+- Rebuild or restart the `pgrechner_app` service after modifying Python code for changes to take effect.
 - Dependencies such as `gunicorn` and `psycopg2-binary` are installed from `requirements.txt`.
-- Database files persist in the named `db-data` volume between container restarts.
+- Database files persist in the named `pgrechner_db_data` volume between container restarts.
 - The production VPS is reachable at `194.5.159.108` .
 Open [http://opbrechner.optimum-pflegeberatung.de](http://opbrechner.optimum-pflegeberatung.de) to access the application.

 ## Data files